 2. You will need to paint 6 baubles in landscape mode and 6 baubles in portrait.
-One on each watercolor postcard.
+One on each watercolour postcard.

-3. Now it’s time to crack out the watercolor paints.
-Painting with watercolor paint is simple and fun.
-For these watercolor Christmas baubles, you don’t need any particular artistic skills.
-It’s just simply coloring in the drawings with paint.
+3. Now it’s time to crack out the watercolour paints.
+Painting with watercolour paint is simple and fun.
+For these watercolour Christmas baubles, you don’t need any particular artistic skills.
+It’s just simply colouring in the drawings with paint.

 Just don’t wet the paper too much and work from light to dark.
-If you haven’t used watercolor paints much before just play around on a scrap piece of paper first.
+If you haven’t used watercolour paints much before just play around on a scrap piece of paper first.

 Don’t worry too much about your technique just get lost in the activity itself and relax.

-4. To make it easier I tended to stick with shades of the same color for each bauble.
+4. To make it easier I tended to stick with shades of the same colour for each bauble.

 5. Don’t forget to paint a star on one of the landscape orientated postcards.
 This will go on the top of the Christmas tree wall art.
 I painted an extra postcard brown to act as the tree trunk.